castrojo/freedesktop-sdk/BOOTABLE_IMAGES.md

 `utils/update-repo.sh` provide an example of how manage an OSTree repository.

-To build a bootable image, once a repository is available locally at `ostree-repo`, just track and build `vm/minimal-ostree/image.bst`.
+The initial bootable image is built in `vm/minimal-ostree/image.bst`.

 The image contains eos-updater.
 To update, just run `eos-updater-ctl update`.
+Or you can use `ostree admin upgrade`.

 All this process is done automatically with:

-* `make ostree-server` to start a OSTree server.
+* `make ostree-serve` to start a OSTree server.
 * `make update-ostree` to create a new commit.
 * `make run-ostree-vm` to run the a virtual machine.